rrainey/frontkick/README.md

 ## This project

 The design is composed of two separate modules.
 A sensor pack gathers data.
-It uses a Bluetooth interface to send sensor data to the receiving unit.
+It uses a Bluetooth interface to send data to the receiving unit.
 The receiver logs data.
-It also does some experimental interpretation of the incoming sensor data and uses that to display guidance and other information on either an e-Paper or a more traditional TFT LCD display.
+It also does some experimental interpretation of the incoming information and uses that to display guidance and other metrics on either an e-Paper or a more traditional TFT LCD display.

 ### Sensor Pack Components